 Divorce is Only As Complicated as You and Your Partner Make It

 A divorce is only as complicated as the relationship between the parties.
 You are in the best position to know how emotionally or financially difficult your divorce will be for you and your partner.
 While you may have anger toward your spouse and find yourself demanding things in the agreement out of spite, stop thinking about your spouse and start thinking about yourself.
 You and your children are the most important parties involved, and throughout what may be one of the most difficult times of your life, it is important not to lose sight of what truly matters.

 Need Help with Your Contested or Uncontested Divorce?

-The experienced Long Island divorce attorneys and divorce mediators at Robert E. Hornberger, Esq., P.C. are thoroughly familiar with all the options available to you for both Contested and Uncontested Divorces.
+The experienced Long Island divorce attorneys and divorce mediators at Hornberger Verbitsky, P.C. are thoroughly familiar with all the options available to you for both Contested and Uncontested Divorces.
 From traditional litigation in Nassau County or Suffolk County court, to Divorce Mediation in our calm and comfortable offices in Melville, NY, to all other aspects of conflict resolution related to divorce, we have the successful track record to ensure your divorce is as economical and low-stress as possible.
 To learn more about the options available to you for your contested or uncontested divorce, give us a call at 631-923-1910 for a complimentary consultation to discuss the specifics of your case.
 You’ll be glad you did.